Tree-lined low-rise housing in the Upper Thomson and Springleaf area

 Coliva neighbourhood guide

-Singapore’s low-rise green-belt corner — Upper Thomson Road, MacRitchie Reservoir, and the Mandai stretch into the rainforest.
-The neighbourhood that sells itself to renters with a dog.
+Singapore’s low-rise green-belt corner: Upper Thomson Road, Springleaf Nature Park, MacRitchie Reservoir, and the Mandai stretch into the rainforest.
+The neighbourhood that sells itself to renters who want green space at their doorstep.

-Upper Thomson is the long ribbon of low-rise housing that runs north of the Pan-Island Expressway, between the Central Catchment forest and the older Bishan housing belt.
-The streets are tree-lined, the cars are slow, and the neighbourhood has the highest concentration of dog-walkers in Singapore.
-The Thomson-East Coast Line opened in 2021 and put Upper Thomson MRT (TE8) and Springleaf MRT (TE5) within direct reach of the CBD core.
+Upper Thomson and Springleaf together form the long ribbon of low-rise housing that runs north of the Pan-Island Expressway, between the Central Catchment forest and the older Bishan housing belt.
+The streets are tree-lined, the cars are slow, and the area is one of Singapore’s leafiest residential pockets.
+The Thomson-East Coast Line opened in 2021 and put Springleaf MRT (TE4) and Upper Thomson MRT (TE8) within direct reach of the CBD core, with a 24-hour prata strip locals drive across the island for and Springleaf Nature Park on the doorstep.

 Transit at a glance

-- Springleaf MRT TE5 · 7 min walk
+• Springleaf MRT TE4 · 8 min walk

 Where to eat